GauCenaDX/OdeToFood/README.md

 2. Add **OdeToFoodDbContext service** to Program.cs using AddDbContextPool<> method from Entity Framework.
 3. In OdeToFoodDbContext.cs, we need to provide a **constructor** so that the framework can pass in the connection string and the other options that this DbContext needs to know about to work with the database.

+Please note: In this commit, there was some typos in the OdeToFoodDB connection string in appsettings.json

+Typos:

+* M**S**SQLLocalDB, not MSQLLocalDB
+* Init**i**al Catalog, not Inital Catalog

+Fix:

+> <samp>"OdeToFoodDb": "Data Source=(localdb)\\MSSQLLocalDB;Initial Catalog=OdeToFood;Integrated Security=True"</samp>

 ### Adding Database Migrations

-Use dotnet-ef tool to:
+Under OdeToFood.Data project, we use dotnet-ef tool to:

 1. Check information about the OdeToFoodDbContext

 	> <samp>dotnet-ef dbcontext info -s \<startupProject\></samp>

+	> <samp>dotnet-ef dbcontext info -s ..\OdeToFood\OdeToFood.csproj</samp>

-2. Execute our first migration to create the database and Restaurants table
+2. Create our first migration to generate code for creating the OdeToFood database and the Restaurants table

 	> <samp>dotnet-ef migrations add \<migrationName\> -s \<startupProject\></samp>

+	> <samp>dotnet-ef migrations add initialcreate -s ../OdeToFood/OdeToFood.csproj</samp>

+### Running Database Migrations

+Under OdeToFood.Data project, we use dotnet-ef tool to create the OdeToFood database and the Restaurants table:

+> <samp>dotnet-ef database update -s \<startupProject\></samp>

+> <samp>dotnet-ef database update -s ..\OdeToFood\OdeToFood.csproj</samp>

+OdeToFood database is created in MSSQLLocalDB:

+![OdeToFood database is created in MSSQLLocalDB][RunningDatabaseMigrations]

 [Back to top](#top)<br><br>